go.to/

 Milacku - Honey Pie - the single

 The year 1971 did not bring any new LP release from Helena but four singles which became big hits in Czechoslovakia.
 Three of the songs released on singles during this year became Helena's evergreens still performed on concerts.
 The classical "Milacku" (Sweet heart) was the first single to be released that year.
+The single was released in two different covers.

-Helena Live
+Helena live

-On June 30 Helena performed in front of audience in the "Supraphon" studio in Prague.
+On June 30th, 1971 Helena performed in front of audience in the "Supraphon" studio in Prague.
 This performance was recorded for a future album release (see 1972).

 The elections in Czechoslovakia